-Р NNN - С S D Process Area Equipment Number of Source - Circuit Number Switched Sub-Circuit (Optional) Power Designation
+Р NNN - С S D Process Area Equipment Number of Source ı Circuit Number Switched Sub-Circuit (Optional) Power Designation

-Р is the Process Area, which is based on Section 2.3.
-NNN is the Equipment Number of the source panelboard. С is the Circuit Number of the source panelboard.
-S is the Switched Sub-Circuit Designation , and is an incrementing letter for a conductor that is switched.
-D is the Power Designation , which is based on Table 6-2.
+NNN is the Equipment Number of the source panelboard.

+C is the Circuit Number of the source panelboard.

+S is the Switched Sub-Circuit Designation, and is an incrementing letter for a conductor that is switched.

+D is the Power Designation, which is based on Table 6-2.